jasonswett/exosuit/README.md

 ## Contact

-For more information about Exosuit, you can email me at jason@codewithjason.com and/or [follow me on Twitter](https://twitter.com/JasonSwett).
+For more information about Exosuit, you can email me at jason@codewithjason.com and/or [contact me on Twitter](https://twitter.com/JasonSwett).